 Turkey is a major competitor in the health tourism sector.
 This not only means cost savings for the patient but also the clinic must be on top of the field in order to serve thousands of patients from all around the world.

 Perhaps the biggest proof of excellence is the work itself.
-Many patients getting dental work done by dentists in Turkey can testify to the quality of the procedures.
+Many patients getting dental work done by dentists in Turkey can testify to the quality of the procedures with their beautiful results.